SHEscher/research-project/{{cookiecutter.project_slug}}/README.md

 ## Install research code as package

-In case, there is no virtual / conda environment yet, create one for the research project:
+In case, there is no project-related virtual / conda environment yet, create one for the project:

 ```shell
 conda create -n {{ cookiecutter.project_slug[:4]}}_{{cookiecutter.python_version[:4] }} python={{ cookiecutter.python_version }}
 ```

 And activate it:

 ```shell
 conda activate {{ cookiecutter.project_slug[:4]}}_{{cookiecutter.python_version[:4] }}
 ```